General information for current honours students

 Three copies are required and these may be either soft or hard bound.
 In addition, an electronic copy of the thesis (*.pdf format) must be supplied to the supervisor and to the Student Administration Manager () by the deadline.
 The student’s name and the year should be shown on the cover in a non-detachable way.
 Copies of the thesis can be printed using the School laser printers.

 Note: for those students who commenced in July 2014, no experimental work is to be undertaken during the period 19 December 2014 to 16 January 2015.

 The School runs a unified coursework programme to address student needs and graduate attributes.
 This comprises the following:

 Semester 1 - Scientific literature (12 weeks)

 Students are provided with training on using online scientific literature databases including Web of Science and SciFinder.
 They are trained in the accepted manner of scientific citation and in the use of bibliographic software.
 There is a short assessment to establish competency in searching scientific literature early in the semester.
 The students will then be instructed in the art of scientific communication in a series of interactive seminars where they build up to writing a fully referenced digest on a topic of chemical interest.
-The final reports are assessed by three staff members.

 Semester 2 - Scientific communication (12 weeks)